-"... goal to decrease emissions intensity by 30% by 2025"
+"... target of decreasing our emissions intensity by 30% by 2025"

-WHO WE ARE & WHAT WE BELIEVE
+WHO WE ARE & NHAT WE BELIEVE

 STRATEGY

 Our strategy is to deliver lasting market-leading value to our stakeholders as a trusted, ethical, and environmentally responsible source for energy.
 We will maintain a resilient, balanced and sustainable portfolio, and apply our agile, diverse, learning mindset to optimize all aspects of our business.